 We write our developer documentation in US English, but some of it is translated into languages other than English or is read by developers for whom English is not their primary language.
-Write with translation in mind.

 - Write dates and times in unambiguous and clear ways.

 - Use screenshots and text in figures sparingly.
 For more information, see Figures and other images.

 - Use qualifying nouns for technical keywords.
 For example, when referring to a file called

 example.yaml, call it the

 example.yamlfile and not

 - Provide context.
 Don't assume the reader already knows what you're talking about.